Its purpose is twofold:

 Traditionally organisations are invited to apply for the scheme.
 These organisations must meet regional and thematic criteria set by The Rank Foundation.

-The next programme will commence in January 2023.
+The next programme will commenced in January 2023.